 - Last Updated: Saturday, 29 April 2023 03:32

 You should spend about 40 minutes on this task.

-With an increasing population communicating via the internet and text messaging, face to face communication will become a thing of the past.
+With an increasing population communicating via the Internet and text messaging, face-to-face communication will become a thing of the past.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-You should write at least 250 words.
+Write at least 250 words.

-Sample Answer: (Disagreement)
+Sample Answer 1: (Disagreement)